Generating Labels for Regression of Subjective Constructs using Triplet Embeddings: Background: Triplet Embeddings

 In a maximum likelihood framework, $\ell$ is induced by our choice of $f$, assuming that the $w_t$ are independent.
-For example, if $f$ is the logistic function $f(x) = 1/(1+\exp(-x))$, the induced loss is the logistic loss $\ell(x) = \log(1+\exp(x))$ \cite{Jain2016}.
-This setup is equivalent to Stochastic Triplet Embeddings \cite{VanDerMaaten2012}, since the logistic loss and softmax are equivalent in this setup.
+For example, if $f$ is the logistic function $f(x) = 1/(1+\exp(-x))$, the induced loss is the logistic loss $\ell(x) = \log(1+\exp(x))$ \citep{Jain2016}.
+This setup is equivalent to Stochastic Triplet Embeddings \citep{VanDerMaaten2012}, since the logistic loss and softmax are equivalent.